 KNAPK hosted a workshop in 2018 on national and international wildlife management in Greenland, with participation from hunters, scientists and other experts on wildlife and ecosystem management from Greenland, Denmark and Alaska.
 The workshop presentations highlighted the benefits of local monitoring of wildlife species (often based on traditional knowledge), which was particularly useful for highlighting gaps in scientific knowledge.
 The workshop also highlighted the challenge that international and cross-border management (whether federal, national or regional) is typically based only on scientific advice and locals often feel that they are not being heard when it comes to final decisions.

 Following the workshop, a set of recommendations and a draft executive order on user monitoring were delivered to the Government of Greenland.
-The recommendations suggest the use of the existing community-based documentation and management program PISUNA (Piniakkanik Sumiiffinni Nalunaarsuineq) for advice regardiung the decision-making on living resources by the management authority.
-This monitoring program is based on observations gathered by local natural resource councils during every day activities in the nature.
-The natural resource councils provide management advice every quarter.
+The recommendations suggest the use of the existing community-based documentation and management program PISUNA (Piniakkanik Sumiiffinni Nalunaarsuineq, www.pisuna.org) for advice regardiung the decision-making on living resources by the management authority.
+This monitoring program is based on observations gathered by local Natural Resource Councils during every day activities in the nature.
+The Natural Resource Councils provide management advice every quarter.
 The observations and management advice recorded in this system cover a wide range of natural resources and parameters.
-Presently the natural resources councils are operating in three Greenlandic communities.
+Presently the Natural Resources Councils are operating in three Greenlandic communities.
 With partners from central government and municipalities, KNAPK is currently working towards enabling the establishment of more local natural resource councils across Greenland.

 Norway highlighted the need for science and knowledge in management decision-making and the importance of user knowledge as a basic and important factor in this process.
 It was also noted that this is a central principle for democratic societies.
 The tools available for enhancing this involvement are particularly relevant and Norway thanked the Scientific Secretary for the overview provided.

-It was noted that the presentation given by the Scientific Secretary will be made available on the NAMMCO web portal.

 Any Other Business

 The Chair noted that document NAMMCO/27/MC/05A represented a new approach to providing an overview of proposals from the SC to the management committees, as well as the responses from the member countries and NAMMCO to these proposals.
 The previous approach used was presented in document NAMMCO/27/MC/05B for those proposals arising prior to 2016.
 The Chair then opened for a discussion on the appropriateness of this new approach to record keeping and information sharing, particularly inviting participants to comment on the best way to provide a clear overview and transparent recording of how requests are being followed up.